Illinois Lawyers for National Vaccine Injury Compensation Program

 A vaccine injury case in the VICP is intended to be "no cost" to an injured petitioner.
 Any compensation awarded to a petitioner goes 100% to the petitioner and is not taxable.
 You will never receive a bill from our office, nor will you pay a percentage of your award to us.

-Contact Kraus Law Group, LLC, you can call us at 312-858-2177, or contact us online.
-When you contact our office, you will not be screened by a paralegal.
-You will speak directly to an attorney who will help assess your situation.
-We represent clients from Chicago, Illinois, and across the nation.
+Contact Kraus Law Group for legal help.
+You can call us at 312-858-2177 or contact us online.
+Unlike at many other firms, when you contact our office, you will not be screened by a paralegal.
+You speak directly to an attorney who will assess your situation.
+While we work with local clients in Chicago, Illinois, we've been representing clients throughout the country for almost 20 years.